 Study guides may also be available at other online stores or local bookstores.

-The HESI is administered in the TC for students applying to the Associate of Applied Science Nursing Degree program at CSCC.
-The test is specific for the CSCC nursing program and includes the math and reading portions only.
-Your Cleveland State ID and scheduling confirmation is required for this test.
-Register for the HESI.
 This exam is not available in Athens.
 The admission program HESI is timed at 2 hours and 30 minutes.
 No calculator is allowed during testing.
 A waiting period is required before a second attempt is allowed.
-You may find helpful study aids at http://www.varsitytutors.com/practice-tests
+Students may find helpful study aids at http://www.varsitytutors.com/practice-tests

 If you are enrolled in a distance education course at another college it may be possible to have your exam/s proctored at CSCC for a fee.
 The fee is waived for all Tennessee public institutions.
 First priority is given to Cleveland State students and faculty.
-For additional information and to make arrangements for testing please make your request via email to firstname.lastname@example.org
+For additional information and to request arrangements for testing, please make your request via email to email@example.com.

 Graduation Exit Exam